Salento by bikeSalento - PugliaDifficulty path:

 BY AIR.
 The closest airports are Bari and Brindisi, both connected with the most important Italian and foreign cities.

 The Salento airport of Brindisi is about 40 km from Lecce, and the airport of Bari-Palese is about 160 km from Lecce.
 From Bari and Brindisi there are several public transport solutions to reach Lecce.
+More info on the website Aeroporti di Puglia.

 BY BUS.
 Lecce is also accessible by bus.
 Here some of the major operating companies: Marinobus, Baltour & Flixbus, Busmiccolis, Sais autolinee, Buscenter.